dsc-courses/practice.dsc40a.com/problems/wi24-final-pt1/wi24-final-pt1-q04.md

 H(A,B,C) = w_0 + w_1 \cdot A\cdot C + w_2 \cdot B^{C-7}
 \end{aligned}$$

-(3pt)Given this prediction rule, What are the dimensions of the design matrix X?
+Given this prediction rule, What are the dimensions of the design matrix X?
 AKA what is $r$ and $c$?

 $r \text{rows} \times c \text{columns}$